Oiher/longitudinal-GWAS-pipeline/docs/getting_started.md

 ### Set YAML file parameters

 The cloned repository will contain a `params.yml` file where the parameters for the analysis can be set.
 Detailed descriptions of each parameter are present in the `Commandline parameters` section.
-Here is a breakdown
+There are five main sections to modify:

 #### 1. Input files